princeton-vl/DecorrelatedBN/README.md

  bash execute_MLP_2PIE_nnn.sh
  ```

-Note that the experiments until this point can run on CPU, so MAGMA is not needed in above experiments.
+Note that the experiments until this point can be run on CPU, so MAGMA is not needed in above experiments.

  --------------------